Article II—Our Membership

 Calling the Pastoral Elder

-The Board of Elders shall call a Pastoral Elder.
-When the Board of Elders desires the church have a new Pastoral Elder, it may appoint a search committee to assist in identifying qualified candidates or search for a qualified candidate on its own.
-Ultimate responsibility and authority for calling a Pastoral Elder rests in the Board of Elders.
+The Elders shall call a Pastoral Elder.
+When the Elders desire the church have a new Pastoral Elder, it may appoint a search committee to assist in identifying qualified candidates or search for a qualified candidate on its own.
+Ultimate responsibility and authority for calling a Pastoral Elder rests with the Elders.
 Since the Pastoral Elder will serve as an Elder of the church, at a minimum, the Elder selection process shall be followed.

 Removing a Pastoral Elder

-When the Pastoral Elder resigns or is removed by the Board of Elders, the Board of Elders may call a meeting to inform the congregation of the reasons for the removal or resignation, so far as is honoring to God, the Pastoral Elder and the congregation.
-When the Pastoral Elder resigns, the Board of Elders shall accept his resignation.
-When the Pastoral Elder resigns or is removed from that office, the Board of Elders shall make provision for the interim fulfillment of the Pastoral Elder's responsibilities.
-In that event, an Interim Pastor may be appointed by the Board of Elders as a minister to carry on the pastoral duties while the church is without a Pastoral Elder.
+When the Pastoral Elder resigns or is removed by the Elders, the Elders may call a meeting to inform the congregation of the reasons for the removal or resignation, so far as is honoring to God, the Pastoral Elder, and the congregation.
+When the Pastoral Elder resigns, the Elders shall accept his resignation.
+When the Pastoral Elder resigns or is removed from that office, the Elders shall make provision for the interim fulfillment of the Pastoral Elder's responsibilities.
+In that event, an Interim Pastor may be appointed by the Elders as a minister to carry on the pastoral duties while the church is without a Pastoral Elder.

 SECTION 4: OTHER CHURCH LEADERSHIP